checkly/docs.checklyhq.com/site/content/learn/headless/debugging-scripts.md

 - **Obvious possible cause:** the browser, context or tab is being closed at the wrong time in the script.
 - **Not-so-obvious possible cause:** promises are not being handled correctly, e.g.: [wrong foreach usage](https://github.com/babel/babel/issues/909).

-> Note that this list neither is nor aims to be complete: more causes certainly exist for most listed errors.
+> Note that this list neither is nor aims to be complete: more possible causes certainly exist for most listed errors.

 ## Further reading
 1. [Working with selectors](/learn/headless/basics-selectors/).